gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 ## Prerequisites

-Before you begin this tutorial you must:
+Before you begin this tutorial, you must:

 1. [Install Hugo] (extended edition, v0.112.0 or later)
 1. [Install Git]

-You must also be comfortable working from the command line.
+You must also be comfortable working on the command line.

 ## Create a site